Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # Get the Id of logged-in user in controller and services

 - using this technique we can get Loged In user Id in Controller, repositories, services or anywhere in this app.
-- To handle User Id we create one more Service in this app, the same way as e cretaed Repository folder
+- To handle User Id we create one more Service in this app, the same way as we cretaed Repository folder

 1. We create folder --> Service in the root of our App.
 2. in this Service folder we create new Class --> UserService.cs